alok-ai-lab/DeepInsightTab2Image/README.md

     % This will convert data to images (XTrain) using default parameters
     % XTrain = 224 x 224 x 3 x 220 (4-D uint8)
     ```
+    `model` will defined all the parameters used.
+Since in the above case options are not changed, default paramters `model.Parm` can be seen.

+    ```Matlab
+    >>  model.Parm
+    % struct with fields
+    %     Method: 'tsne'
+    %       Dist: 'euclidean'
+    %     Labels: []
+    %  PixelSize: 224
+    %       Norm: 2
+    %    Augment: 'no'
+    % AugSamples: 500 (note: only used when 'Augment' = 'yes')
+    % FeatureMap: 1 (i.e. Layer-1 is used for projection and other layers are used for mapping).
+    %   Blurring: 'no'
+    %   SnowFall: 'no'
+    %       Step: 4
+    %    MPS_Fix: 1
+    ```

 5. Plot the converted sample

     ```Matlab